Stellar subdivisions and Stanley-Reisner rings of Gorenstein complexes: Introduction

 On a different tone, unprojection theory aims to analyze and construct commutative rings in terms of simpler ones.
 The first kind of unprojection which appeared in the literature is that of type Kustin--Miller, studied originally by Kustin and Miller \cite{KM} and later by Reid and the second author \cite{P1, PR}.
-Starting from a codimension one ideal $I$ of a Gorenstein ring $R$ such that the quotient $R/I$ is Gorenstein, Kustin--Miller unprojection uses the information contained in $\Hom_{R}(I,R)$ to construct a new Gorenstein ring $S$ which is `birational' to $R$ and corresponds to the `contraction' of $V(I) \subset \Spec R$.
-It has been used in the classification of Tor algebras in Gorenstein codimension $4$ \cite{KM2}, in the birational geometry of Fano $3$-folds \cite{CM, CPR}, in the study of Mori flips \cite{BrR}, in the construction of algebraic surfaces of general type \cite{NP}, in the construction of weighted K3 surfaces and Fano $3$-folds \cite{Al}, and in the construction of Calabi--Yau $3$-folds of high codimension \cite{B,NP2}.
+Starting from a codimension one ideal $I$ of a Gorenstein ring $R$ such that the quotient $R/I$ is Gorenstein, Kustin--Miller unprojection uses the information contained in $\operatorname{Hom}_{R}(I,R)$ to construct a new Gorenstein ring $S$ which is `birational' to $R$ and corresponds to the `contraction' of $V(I)\subset\operatorname{Spec}R$.
+It has been used in the classification of Tor algebras in Gorenstein codimension $4$ \cite{KM2}; in the birational geometry of Fano $3$-folds \cite{CM, CPR}; in the study of Mori flips \cite{BrR}; in the study of algebraic surfaces of general type \cite{NP}, \cite{NPi}; in the construction of weighted K3 surfaces and Fano $3$-folds \cite{Al}, \cite{BrKeRe}; and in the construction of Calabi--Yau $3$-folds of high codimension \cite{B,NP2}.
 A general discussion of unprojection theory and its applications is contained in \cite{R1}, while a precise general definition of unprojection is proposed in \cite{P2}.
+The Kustin--Miller unprojection and the associated complex construction has been implemented in the package \textsc{KustinMiller} \cite{BP2} for the computer algebra system \textsc{Macaulay2} \cite{GS}.

-The main objective of this paper is to show that the Stanley--Reisner rings of stellar subdivisions of a non-acyclic Gorenstein simplicial complex $\D$ can be constructed from the Stanley--Reisner ring of $\D$ by unprojections of type Kustin--Miller.
-As an application, we inductively calculate the minimal graded free resolutions of the Stanley--Reisner rings of the boundary simplicial complexes of stacked polytopes.
+The main objective of this paper is to show that the Stanley--Reisner rings of stellar subdivisions of a Gorenstein* simplicial complex $\Delta$ can be constructed from the Stanley--Reisner ring of $\Delta$ by unprojections of type Kustin--Miller.
+As an application, we inductively calculate the minimal graded free resolution of the Stanley--Reisner rings of the boundary simplicial complexes of stacked polytopes, recovering results by Terai and Hibi \cite{TH2} and Herzog and Li Marzi \cite{HM}.

+To state our main result, we need to introduce some notation and terminology (see Section \ref{sec:pre} for more details).
+We denote by $k[ \Delta]$ the Stanley--Reisner ring of a simplicial complex $\Delta$ with coefficients in a fixed field $k$.
+Recall that $\Delta$ is said to be Gorenstein* over $k$ if $k[ \Delta]$ is Gorenstein and given a vertex $i$ of $\Delta$ there exists $\sigma \in \Delta$ such that $\sigma \cup \{ i \}$ is not a face of $\Delta$.